carmenbianca/report-liferay/report.md

 done in many ways, but many of those ways took upwards of an hour.
 It took a long time until I discovered a way that took under a minute to run.

-### TODO Something about TDD here

-TODO

 ### Process of implementation

-I upfronted this section with test-driven development because it was omnipresent throughout the process of implementation.
-The actual process of implementation relied heavily on the high-level design from figure \ref{flowchart-inbound}.
+The process of implementation relied heavily on the high-level design from figure \ref{flowchart-inbound}.
 Specifically, these things were tested-then-implemented in order:

 - Generating third-party dependencies.
 - Parsing third-party dependencies into a one-dimensional array.